XJO 277...

 Nobby was still riding the XJO 277 Goldie outfit with Johnny Prickett in the chair, and just made his goal to ride in the DK Mansell, and Sam Seston trials, the rest were Midland Centre trials, and a few in the Cotswolds.

-My brother and Colin "Jenk's" had a few rides on the Goldie too, but I think it was a bit to much for them.
+My brother and Colin "Jenk's" had a few rides on the Goldie too, but I think it was a bit to much for both of them.

-And on one occasion I fitted one of the "Wal Phillips" fuel injectors to the bike has an experiment.
+And on one occasion I remember I fitted one of the "Wal Phillips" fuel injectors to the bike has an experiment.

 Bruv Richard and Colin lined up for the start at one of the Cotswold trials, and has they set off the Goldie spluttered, then cut in then out again, until Bruv gave it a full hand full, upon this, the Goldie came in at full revs, depositing